 Alex and I discovered traditional foods through brewing Kombucha.
 It was a huge ah-ha moment and sparked a desire to help others to find their way back to Mother Nature and nutrients in a living form.

-At that time, I was just learning about the research of Weston Price and deepening my own understanding of the role fermentation has played in the evolution of humankind.
-What I’ve gradually come to realize is how much chaos the Industrial Foods Revolution has wrought on the health of our entire nation.
-Home cooks were enticed away from the hearth with easy bake cake mixes and TV dinners that purported to be just as nutritious as their homemade counterparts.
+The Industrial Foods Revolution has up-ended the health of our entire nation.
+Home cooks were enticed away from the hearth with easy bake cake mixes and TV dinners that projected an image of luxury and status while purporting to be just as nutritious as their homemade counterparts.